Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

-A one-week ski trip to South America costs $2,000–4,500 per person from the US including flights, accommodation, lift passes, and food.
-Argentina is 30–40% cheaper than Chile for everything except airfare.
-You don't need a visa (US, UK, EU, Canadian, and Australian citizens get visa-free entry to both countries), altitude is manageable if you acclimatise sensibly, and English is widely spoken at ski resorts even though Spanish is the local language.
-Here's everything else you need to know.
+The 2026 South American ski season is open.
+Chile's resorts opened mid-to-late June; Argentine resorts followed by late June.
+A one-week trip from the US costs $2,000–$4,500 per person including flights, accommodation, lift passes, and food (2026 estimate) — with Argentina running 30–40% cheaper than Chile for everything except airfare.
+US, UK, EU, Canadian, and Australian citizens get visa-free entry to both countries.
+Here is everything else you need to know.

 Is South America Worth It for Skiing?